UmbreonMajora/Diablo-Immortal-Discord-Bot-Notifier/README.md

 this takes time.
 You can use this service for free.

-However, if you are using this project and happy with it or just want to encourage me to continue creating stuff, there are few ways you can do it :-
+However, if you are using this project and happy with it or just want to encourage me to continue creating stuff, there are few ways you can do it:

 - Recommend the bot to others here.
 - Starring and sharing the project :rocket: